-In case you missed any of them, here are links to our articles from this week:
+In case you missed any of them, here are links to our articles from the last week:

 Here's what we've been reading this week: